zaidanabhi/birdwatch-machine-learning/demo/readme.txt

-This notebook shows an example how the model is used
+This notebook shows an example on how the model is used